oluudeh/nodejs-ecommerce-api/README.md

     npm run test:shopping_cart
     npm run test:taxes

+### In order to test the email feature, the email address in test/order.js can be changed to the email the notification should sent to.

 # API Documentation
 The API is divided into sub sections.
 These subsections and their routes are listed and described as follows: